eniac/mu2sls/POPL23_ARTIFACT_README.md

 Our artifact contains all claims made in the paper regarding the prototype and its evaluation.
 The proofs in the paper are not mechanized and therefore are not part of the artifact.

 The claims made in our paper are:
 - We have developed the `mu2sls` prototype that generates a serverless implementation from a set of service specifications.
-You can find information about this claim in the __Additional Artifact Information__ __TODO: Link__ section, where we describe the structure of the artifact code, and how it corresponds to the paper.
+You can find information about this claim in the "Additional Artifact Information" section, where we describe the structure of the artifact code, and how it corresponds to the paper.
 - We have evaluated our prototype w.r.t. the three questions (Q1), (Q2), (Q3) described in Section 8.
-You can reproduce the experiments for this claim by following the __Evaluation Instructions Section__ __TODO: Link__.
+You can reproduce the experiments for this claim by following the "Evaluation Instructions Section".

 ## Download, installation, and sanity-testing instructions